hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

 ```
 ## Statistical analysis in R

-Analyzing the correspondence between the Pacbio analysis proteins and the Ocwieja paper proteins by importing the output of BLAT into R.
+Analyzing the correspondence between the Pacbio analysis proteins and the Ocwieja paper proteins by importing the output of BLAT into R.ne

 |               | # Reads Aligning to Ocwieja Proteins | # Ocwieja Proteins Identified |
 | ----------------------------- |:------------------------------------:|:-----------------------------:|